Last Updated 14/09/2022.

 A lot of that is because of Mr Riordan.
 We owe him our thanks.
 If you haven’t already, buy your kids these books here.

 So be sure to include an ancient civilisation or three on your adventure travel bucket list.
-Egypt and Greece are my two top picks, taking you to Africa and Europe.
+Egypt and Greece are my two top picks, taking you to Africa (part of Egypt is actually in Asia) and Europe.

 If you’re looking for an ancient adventure journey in the Americas, try Guatemala or Mexico.